spraints/resqued/README.md

     $ resqued config/shared.rb config/pool-a.rb
     $ resqued config/shared.rb config/pool-b.rb

-## Compatibility

-Version 0.6.x versions of resqued have compatible master, listener, and configuration.

 ## See also

 For information about how resqued works, see the [documentation](docs/).